Home > Techniques > Basic Sewing > Stitching + Cutting Corners Correctly

 Stitching + Cutting Corners Correctly

-One of the common areas of sewing frustration, especially if you’re new, is the corner.
+A common area of sewing frustration, especially if you’re new, is the corner.
 Those pesky four corners create any square or rectangular item, like the home décor standard: the pillow!
-In reality, any time you sew two pieces together then turn them right side out, that turned-out seam becomes the clean, finished edge you (and everyone else) will see.
 The number one goal when sewing a corner is to be precise.
 You must stop and pivot at the exact point where the seam allowances on the two sides intersect.
 This precision stitching, when combined with proper trimming of the excess fabric from the seam allowance, will create a beautiful sharp point and smooth edge every time.

 Sounds simple, right?
 Mostly it is, but there are some techniques about clipping and stitching corners that will help you maintain the best, cleanest shape every time.
 From curtain panels to pillow edges to accessory details, by following a few simple steps, you’ll never be backed into a corner again!